bonomip/bonomip/README.md

 [vPhysic](https://github.com/bonomip/vPhysics) – An C++ project that implements a basic Verlet physics engine using OpenGL for real-time visualization.
 It simulates particle systems and physics constraints in an interactive graphical environment.

+[ExploRace](https://github.com/bonomip/Explorace) – An online multiplayer game prototype developed in Unity using C#.
+It focuses on exploration and racing mechanics, showcasing basic networking and gameplay features.